jasgrewal/cancerscope/README.md

 This will automatically save the dataframe returned from the prediction functions as `output_folder + /SCOPE_topPredictions.txt`, and the predictions from all models across all classes as `output_folder + /SCOPE_allPredictions.txt`.

-Sample specific plots are also generated automatically in the same directory, and labelled `SCOPE_sample-SAMPLENAME_predictions.svg`.
+Sample specific plots could also generated automatically in the same directory, and labelled `SCOPE_sample-SAMPLENAME_predictions.svg`.
+As of version 0.30 onwards, this option has been deprecated, but plots can still be generated from the dataframes provided (SCOPE_allPredictions.txt).

 <p align="left">
   <img width="3000mm" height="700mm" src="https://github.com/jasgrewal/cancerscope/blob/master/tutorial/sample_output.svg">